xfdbv99pqh-jpg/isoengine/README.md

 1. **Contrastive Loss**: Pulls equations with similar solutions together in embedding space
 2. **Regression Loss**: Each problem type has its own head predicting the appropriate value
+3. **Mixed Form Training**: Train on multiple syntactic forms of the same equation

-This teaches the embedding to both cluster equivalent equations AND encode numeric solutions.
+This teaches the embedding to be **form-invariant** — encoding mathematical meaning rather than syntax.

 ```python
 # Loss function